Last Updated on

 This type of infection occurs within 72 hours after birth and it is generally caused by maternal intrapartum transmission of invasive organisms.
 Babies with very low birth weight are at a greater risk of catching this infection.
 Various lab tests determine the probable cause of this infection.

 2. Late-Onset Neonatal Sepsis (LOS)

 Both these infections may cause equally fatal complications in a newborn baby.
-Early detection of the type of sepsis aids is s correct and timely treatment of the disease.
+Early detection of the type of sepsis aids in correct and timely treatment of the disease.

 Causes of Neonatal Sepsis

 In most cases of neonatal sepsis, the major cause is a bacterial infection.
-Bacterial sepsis in a newborn is caused by E.coli.
-The newborn baby is more susceptible to this infection is because of low immunity.
+Bacterial sepsis in a newborn is caused by E. coli.
+The newborn baby is more susceptible to this infection because of low immunity.
 Following are various causes of neonatal sepsis:

 - This infection can be passed on to the infant during pregnancy, labour or delivery.
-The bacteria from the mother’s body can enter the baby’s body anytime.
+The bacteria from the mother’s body can enter the baby’s body at any time.

 - Premature babies who are kept in ICU’s are also at a high risk of catching this infection because of various caretaking procedures which include IV pipes, catheters, etc. The bacteria can enter the baby’s body and cause serious infection.

 - If the mother has a fever during labour, the baby is at risk of getting infected.